Overview

 Application and Technique:

-Technical Figure 7: Photomicrograph of blue central flower.
-Azurite particles can be seen, as well as another blue pigment with no visible particles, possibly indigo.
+An insoluble, dry solid that is pulverized to a fine powder and mixed with a binder, such as oil, acrylic, or egg yolk, to form a paint.
+Pigments can be categorized as inorganic or organic.
+(Adapted from Conservation and Art Materials Encyclopedia Online [CAMEO]) with no visible particles, possibly indigo.
 Ambrosius Bosschaert the Younger, Flowers in a Glass Vase, about 1635, Indianapolis Museum of Art at Newfields, The Clowes Collection, 2019.19.

 Painting Tools: